fogcannon3/MVX-Music-Review-CCAPDEV-MCO/README.md

 - /server/routes/main.js  --> connects express to all pages
                              --> also facilitates routing of different pages, along with the changes in page title and description as needed by diff pages
 - package.json            --> packages all files together into one cohesive package

+MCO Phase 3 To-Do:
+- CSS and EJS polishing
+- Proper content recommendations and filtering (tentative)
+- Log-In and Register
+- Rate and Review
+- Deployment (as an actual website)
+- User information hashing (username and password)